Einstein's Theory of Relativity

 a

-field.
-Due to mass-energy conservation, the mass mb of the
+gravitational field.
+Due to mass-energy conservation, the mass

-atom moving down decreases by the same amount, that is:
+mb of the atom moving down decreases by the same

 Since